kenzastore/tiny-invoicing/conductor/tracks/fix_handlers_tests_20251231/plan.md

 - [x] Task: Verify that the project compiles with `go build ./...`.
 [5eab6bb]
 - [x] Task: Conductor - User Manual Verification 'Phase 1: Interface and Adapter Implementation' (Protocol in workflow.md)

-## Phase 2: Handler Refactoring for Dependency Injection
+## Phase 2: Handler Refactoring for Dependency Injection [checkpoint: a2a8c51]

 ### Objective
 Update the `CreateInvoice` handler to use the `InvoiceStore` interface instead of direct global database access.